kstrafe/Cxy/documentation/cxyr/031 - Musings On Variables.md

 to be an atom.
 It must never consist of multiple variables.
 This way, we manage complexity.
 The distinction between = and : in the {} lists is to distinguish an expression and direct assignment.
 This is useful in larger expressions.

+An idea that popped into my head just now is that I need to imagine a library where a method returns some structure or class.
+In this case, both the callee and caller need to have that structure as visible space:

+	Main.cxy
+	a/
+	|-- Aa.cxy
+	|-- b/
+	    |-- Bb.cxy

+Suppose A contains a method that returns the class Bb.
+How is this made visible to Main?
+One method is to put it in the global scope with respect to the program itself.

+	Main.cxy
+	a/
+	|-- Aa.cxy
+	|-- Bb.cxy

+Both elements are now visible since Bb is a root object.
+What if we have some deeper hierarchy where we don't want that?

+	Main.cxy
+	a/
+	|-- Aa.cxy
+	|-- b/
+	    |-- Bb.cxy
+	    |-- c/
+	        |-- Cc.cxy

+Bb wants to return Cc to Aa, but it can't!
+Aa doesn't want to let Main know what it uses internally, so Cc has to remain hidden to Main.
+How does Aa do this?
+We can use concepts for this:

+	Main.cxy
+	a/
+	|-- Aa.cxy
+	|-- b/
+	    |-- Bb.cxy
+	    |-- Cc.cxy

+With the code in Bb being:

+	grant Cc {
+		(:) performOperation;
+		// ...
+	}

+Aa:

+	(:) myAOperation {
+		Bb[Cc: Cc] b;
+		Cc c = b.getSomething();
+	}

+With the idea of allowing super expressions, the meaning of class names diminishes somewhat.
+Maybe it isn't that useful.
+I'd still enforce it for the reader's sake though.
+Another thing is that the language doesn't have implicit casting like Java, C, or C++.
+There is no `(void *)` cast.

+Regarding exceptions, let's just idealize them as long unwinding gotos, this way they can be used for control flow without the pesky overhead.
+If you need error handling, create a glocal and assign some string during runtime.
+The rules still stand.

+	CAPITAL for constants
+	UNDERSCORED_CAPITALS for anonymous enumerations
+	lowercase for namespaces, variables, methods
+	camelCase for methods
+	PascalCase for classes

+	(:) enter {
+		alias {
+			Key = crypto.Key;
+			Encrypt = crypto.Encrypt;
+		}
+		while (true) {
+			try {
+				sml.Out << "Write your new key: " << sml.Out.FLUSH_BUFFER;
+				sml.String read = sml.In.getLine();                         // Read a single line
+				Key key;                                                    // Create a new key object key.set(read);                                              // read the key into a key object

+				sml.File file("to_encrypt.txt");                            // Open the file to encrypt
+				sml.String encrypted = Encrypt[Stream: sml.File].encrypt(   // Encrypt the file into a string
+					key: key, stream: file);
+				file.open("encrypted.txt");                                 // Open a new file, this closes the other file file.write(encrypted);                                      // Write the encrypted data
+			}
+			catch Key.NO_KEY_GIVEN
+				sml.Out << "The key was empty, please try again";
+			catch Key.KEY_TOO_SHORT
+				sml.Out << "The key given was too short, please try again";
+			catch sml.In.END_OF_FILE {
+				sml.Out << "End of the stream reached, aborting";
+				sml.Application.exit(1);
+			}
+			catch sml.File.FILE_NOT_FOUND {
+				sml.Out << "The input file is not present";
+				sml.Application.exit(1);
+			}
+			catch sml.File.NO_PERMISSION {
+				sml.Out << "There are no sufficient permissions to operate on files";
+				sml.Application.exit(1);
+			}

+			// Warnings will show up for uncaught exceptions
+		}
+	}

+Note how I've removed the `:` from function calls with a single argument.
+I'm thinking of allowing expressions in arguments to be of the form:

+	ARG ::= EXPR [':' EXPR]
+	ARGS ::= ARG {',' ARG} | []

+This will remove the ugly `:` from calls where it is simply not needed.
+We can let the semantic analyzer figure this out for us.
+I think in most cases, a comma is not even necessary.
+I need to add some experimental features.
+To avoid conflicts, the parser can just use a lookahead for now.
+Later on, this lookahead can be removed.
+This extends the classes into expressions.
+Quite interesting.
+The catch expression is also quite obnoxious.
+Scala uses the => operator, but I'd rather not.
+I'm thinking:

+	try {
+		// Code here
+	} catch {
+		// Common catch code
+		Key.NO_KEY_GIVEN {
+			sml.Out << caught.toString();
+		}
+		sml.File.FILE_NOT_FOUND
+			sml.Out << caught.toString();
+	} catch {
+		// Other common catch code
+		sml.File.NO_PERMISSION
+			;
+	}

+This just has the grammatical form:

+	CATCH_BLOCK ::= 'catch' '{' {ENUM BLOCK_OR_STATEMENT} '}'

+This is much more elegant and allows using a single line as well.
+It also allows you to put common catch code.
+I like the idea.